sroethle/SDREncapsulationLab/src/lab2/readme.txt

 Provide at least 3 properties for each class, except for class #5.

 Provide at least 3 methods for for each class, except for class #5.
 For class 5 you just need a main method.
-Make sure at least two of the methnods for classes 1-4 are to be completed in a specific order.
+Make sure at least two of the methods for classes 1-4 are to be completed in a specific order.
 Make sure at least one method has one or more method parameters.
 To save time, you can just put comments where code inside the method would go for complex operations,